$48.5

 • Paralysis

-• Wrongful death
+• Wrongful death.

 Can You Sue a Trucking Company for an Overloaded Truck Accident?

 In some instances in Indiana, the accident can also be caused by a mechanical or electrical defect in the truck itself.
 When this happens, you can also sue the truck manufacturer.
-It is their responsibility to produce a product without defects, and they failed to do so.
-The trucking company’s failure to conduct routine maintenance can also be the cause of a crash.
-A lawyer at Stephenson Rife will name as many defendants as appropriate in your overloaded truck accident lawsuit.
+The trucking company’s failure to conduct routine maintenance can also cause a crash.

 Damages That Can Be Awarded in an Overloaded Truck Accident Claim